eeeeeta/trainsplorer/README.md

 to find out which trains are going to pass any location on the railway at any given time.
 It's all written in [Rust](https://www.rust-lang.org/en-US/) as well, because Rust is cool.

 However, it's very much not done yet!
 Watch this space for further stuff!
-Also, feel free to join the [chatroom](https://kiwiirc.com/client/chat.freenode.net/#osm-signal)
+Also, feel free to join the [chatroom](https://kiwiirc.com/client/chat.freenode.net/#trainsplorer)
-(#osm-signal on chat.freenode.net), if you'd like to discuss the project (or anything about trains in general, really)
+(#trainsplorer on chat.freenode.net), if you'd like to discuss the project (or anything about trains in general, really)

 ## What are all these moving parts?